pnnl/ANIMATE/design/api_design.md

 - [x] `save_case_suite_to_json(`_json_path: str, case_ids=[]_`)`

   Save verification cases to a dedicated file.
-If case_ids is empty, all the cases in `self.case_suite` is saved.
-If case_ids includes specific cases' hash, the hashes in the list are only saved.
+If the `case_ids` argument is empty, all the cases in `self.case_suite` is saved.
+If `case_ids` includes specific cases' hash, only the hashes in the list are saved.

   - **parameters**:
     - _json_path_: str. path to the json file to save the cases.
     - _case_ids_: List.
 Unique ids of verification cases to save.
-By default, save all cases in `self.case_suite`
+By default, save all cases in `self.case_suite`.
+Default to an empty list.

 - [x] `static save_verification_cases_to_json(`_json_path: str, cases: list_`)